To book tickets to the Mariinsky theatre you can follow the LINK.

 The museum displays excellent portraits by Russian artists and a number of landscape paintings and drawings on Pavlovsk.
 Private rooms of Empress Maria Fedorovna, decorated in the beginning of the 19 century, are opened to the public.

-Bus city tour with a visit to Peter and Paul Fortress and banquet
+Bus tour to Saint Petersburg with a visit to Peter and Paul Fortress and Conference banquet

 There is no other way to get an impression about the City of St. Petersburg than to take a short ride on a bus with an expert guide.
 The tour includes picturesque sightseeing peculiarities that are most favored by tourists from all over the world.